I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

-If they do not clear counters, secure cabinets and lock windows and drawers, most are likely to have to deal with breakage and mess when they finally stop driving.
+If they do not clear counters, secure cabinets and lock windows and drawers, they are likely to have to deal with breakage and a mess when they finally stop driving.

 This article explains how to avoid such issues.